Vanilla-OS/.github/IMAGE_DEVELOP_BRANCHING_STRATEGY.md

 ### How can I get an experimental feature into the dev branch?

 Any experimental feature that has already been deeply tested and is ready to be included in the next development cycle must be ported to `dev`.
 As a substitute for merge, reimplement the feature from scratch on the current state of `dev`, ensuring it is compatible and consistent with ongoing development.
 Create a new branch based on `dev` in your fork and re-implement/adapt the functionality.
 After you've finished the reimplementation, push this branch to your fork and create a pull request to merge it into `dev`, then request a revision.
 Then the functionality will receive code review and testing in the `dev` branch.

-### How are features merged from dev to main?

-When a feature is deeply tested in `dev` and ready for release, it must be merged with `main`.
-If the new version of ABRoot passed all tests and revisions on `dev`, you must provide a pull request to merge it to `main`.
-This way, you will make sure that only deeply tested stable features join the `main` branch.